-All are invited to stay for dinner after sundown to break the fast.
+All are invited to stay for potluck dinner to break the fast after sundown.

 Yom Kippur is probably the most important holiday of the Jewish year.
 Many Jews who do not observe any other Jewish custom will refrain from work, fast and/or attend synagogue services on this day.
-Yom Kippur occurs on the 10th day of Tishri.
+Yom Kippur occurs on the 10th day of Tishri on the Hebrew calendar.
 The holiday is instituted at Leviticus 23:26 et seq.

 The name “Yom Kippur” means “Day of Atonement,” and that pretty much explains what the holiday is.
 It is a day set aside to “afflict the soul,” to atone for the sins of the past year.
 In Days of Awe, the “books” are opened in which God inscribes all of our names.
 On Yom Kippur, the judgment entered in these books is sealed.
 This day is, essentially, your last appeal, your last chance to change the judgment, to demonstrate your repentance and make amends.

 As I noted in Days of Awe, Yom Kippur atones only for sins between man and God, not for sins against another person.
 To atone for sins against another person, you must first seek reconciliation with that person, righting the wrongs you committed against them if possible.
 That must all be done before Yom Kippur.